wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = What does the error "Exception: No node specified" mean? =

 It usually means you have not set your Facebook ID.
 Check that you have entered your Facebook ID on the settings page for the plugin.
+Then click "Save Changes" on the settings page for the plugin.

 = What does a pink box with a red outline with either ":" or "n: n" in it mean? =